You can install the R package with

 For the R interface, you must replace the default system image (Option 1) as there is no way to specify a custom image from inside R

 In order to use Julia to run the IAI algorithms, R also needs to know where to find Julia on your computer.
 By default, it will look for an executable on the system

 julia.
 It is also possible to specify the location of Julia manually if preferred.

-iai package immediately.
-The first time you use an IAI function in a new R session, it will automatically initialize the connection to Julia.
+iai package.
+The first time you use an IAI function in an R session, it will automatically initialize the connection to Julia.

 You may receive the following error if Julia is not correctly configured:

 Error in JuliaCall::julia_setup(...) : Julia is not found.
 In addition: Warning message: running command ''bash' -l -c 'which julia'' had status 1